 - Location is Key

 For far more reasons worthy enough of fitting into just one “tip,” location is a major factor to consider when searching for an investment property that is likely to be profitable.
-Just some of the factors that location can touch on are safety, job potential and amenities, not to mention schools, neighborhood feel or property taxes.
-Not only should those factors be important to you, they are undoubtedly important to potential tenants.
+Just some of the factors that location can touch on are safety, job potential, and amenities, not to mention schools, neighborhood feel, or property taxes.
+Not only should those factors be important to you, but they are also undoubtedly important to potential tenants.
 Choose very carefully when selecting where to buy an investment property.

 - Know Who You Want to Attract

-Almost going hand-in-hand with the location of your rental property is your possible tenant.
+Almost going hand-in-hand with your rental property’s location is your possible tenant.
 Is your rental property near a college or university?
 Is it in a neighborhood near highly-ranked schools?
 Is it within walking distance or an easy drive to many desired amenities?
 All of these questions will likely go through a potential tenant’s mind when they look at your rental property.
-So, if you know you would like to attract college students, professors or other staff members, finding an investment property near a university would be ideal.
+So, if you know, you would like to attract college students, professors, or other staff members, finding an investment property near a university would be ideal.